 Inside the dog, the adult tapeworm hooks onto the dog's intestinal wall.
 Once attached, the tapeworm begins to grow a long tail of segments, each segment with its own digestive tract and reproductive system.
 The tapeworm continues to grow as it absorbs nutrients passing through the dog's intestines.
 As a segment reaches the tail end of the tapeworm body, it drops off, full of eggs.
 These eggs are passed through the dog into the world, where they are eaten by flea larvae and the cycle begins all over again.

-TREATMENTIf you see little, flat white "grains" in your dog's droppings, that's a good sign your dog has tapeworms.
+Tapeworm Treatment in Dogs and CatsIf you see little, flat white "grains" in your dog's droppings, that's a good sign your dog has tapeworms.
 Panacur C® is a highly effective wormer but can only be used in dogs.
-Some other choices for dogs are Worm X Plus® and D-Worm™ Combo.
-The active ingredient in these wormers is Praziquantel, which is effective in the removal of tapeworms.
-It's safe for dogs and puppies over 4 weeks old.
+Another choices for dogs is Worm X Plus®.
+The active ingredient in this wormer is Praziquantel, which is effective in the removal of tapeworms.
+It's safe for dogs and puppies over four weeks old.
 Do not use Praziquantel with pregnant dogs.
-Effective dewormers for cats are Drontal® Cat, Profender® Cat and ProLabs Tape Worm Tabs®.
+Effective dewormers for cats are Drontal® Cat and Profender® Cat.

 Remember, for effective removal of tapeworms you need to control fleas, as well.
 Make sure you use effective flea and tick products to control fleas both on your pet and in your environment for complete flea and tapeworm control.
 Rotate your flea and tick products to ensure efficacy.